diseasemodeling/COVID19/README.md

       [Run model (link)](https://colab.research.google.com/drive/1GXs3hBg68w23-Kv5GCFQI30KKRxsfyFP)

-2. In Colab, click on 'Runtime-->Run all'.
+2. In Google Colab, click on 'Runtime-->Run all'.
 Follow instructions given by the model to enter decisons you would like to evaluate

 ## Model download and info